mangodairy/devsite/_Kubernetes/KuberenetesForManagers.md

 {: style="text-align: justify;"}

-## But why are techies calling it K8S?
+# Why are techies calling it K8S?

 Kubernetes is also known as K8s.
 The abbreviation k8s came by shrinking the word Kubernetes.
 The letter "K" is followed by eight letters and ends with "S".
 * K - ubernete - s